 This web page was started for my Shelby Mustang.
 But since I have both cars, it might be interesting to compare these two Mustangs?

 Someone asked me, which car is your favorite?
 It’s not unlike having a couple of children and you’re asked which is your favorite.
-Can’t have a favorite and there are things about each of them you love.
+Can’t have a favorite.
+There are things about each of them you love.

 Both of these cars are part of the Mustang evolution.
 The 1968 Shelby Mustang was state of the art in it’s day.
 The Shelby version of the Mustang has some extra parts on a stock GT suspension.
 It was the second generation Mustang.
 But by today’s standards, it is a pretty basic Mustang.
 There have been many steps in between these Mustangs.